CPNV-ES/LiveCoding-Pokedash-Game/README.md

 # LiveCoding-Pokedash-Game

 ## Description
-Pokedash is a game where the user has to code the logic of the game with a chosable programming language (php or ruby) to render a functionnable game.
+Pokedash is a game where to help beginners to code with a funny and playful game.
+They can choose multiple languages and use the [functions](https://github.com/CPNV-ES/LiveCoding-Pokedash-Game/blob/master/instructions/functions.md) available to create the logic of the game.
+By this methodology, they will learn variable, types, basic structures and functions of a language while "developping" a funny game.

 You can check the main [LiveCoding application](https://github.com/CPNV-ES/LiveCoding).

 ## Goal
-The goal of the game is to take all the objectives (objective) to open a door to access the next level.
+The goal of the game is to take all the objectives to open a door to access the next level.
 You will certainly need to move boulder to access to the objectives/door.

+You can check in game the different instructions of the game.

 ## Setup for development
 > Be sure you have the last version of **[LiveCoding](https://github.com/CPNV-ES/LiveCoding)** installed